 A herpes outbreak can be an unpleasant experience to deal with.
-Sadly, there is no cure or vaccine against the herpes simplex (HSV) or herpes zoster virus.
-But there are a few different medical treatment options from which you can choose.
+Sadly, there is no cure for the herpes simplex (HSV) or herpes zoster virus.
+But there are a few medical treatment options from which you can choose.

 The most common drugs to treat herpes are antivirals such as acyclovir, valacyclovir, and famciclovir.
-Among them, acyclovir and valacyclovir are the most frequently prescribed medications.
+Among them, acyclovir and valacyclovir are most frequently prescribed.
 Let’s find out how they work and what the differences between them are.

-When you suffer a herpes outbreak (cold sores, genital herpes or shingles) your doctor may prescribe oral medications such as acyclovir and valacyclovir.
+When you suffer a herpes outbreak (cold sores, genital herpes or shingles) your doctor may prescribe oral medications such as acyclovir or valacyclovir.

 Both acyclovir and valacyclovir can be used for the immediate treatment of HSV outbreaks or long-term suppression therapy.
-Suppression therapy benefits patients who have frequent recurrences of herpes.
+Suppression therapy benefits patients who have frequent recurrences of genital or oral herpes.

-In addition, studies have shown that both drugs lower the risk of orally or sexually spreading the herpes simplex virus to others.
+In addition, studies have shown that both drugs lower the risk of oral or sexual transmission of the herpes virus to others.

 Acyclovir (aciclovir) has been around since the 1970s.
-It is one of the oldest herpes treatments and is also prescribed against chickenpox.
+It is one of the oldest herpes treatments and is also prescribed for chickenpox.

-Typical dosage and duration for acyclovir depend on the severity of symptoms and whether your immune system is normal or severely compromised.
+The dosage and duration of acyclovir treatment, often depends on the severity of symptoms and whether your immune system is normal or compromised.

 Most adults are ordered to take 200 mg of the drug 5 times a day for 5 days.
 Patients usually experience some relief of symptoms after 2 days, but blisters and sores can take up to 2 weeks to heal.